Skip to content

 Fix

-Applying SMOTE before train/test splitting
+Applying SMOTE before splitting the dataset

 Symptom